 So, want a reason to ditch spreadsheets (or Excel) right now?
 I’ll give you eight:

 - It was not made for test management.
-Although some might argue that it can be mold to do whatever, good luck first ‘molding’, then writing rules for team and getting team on same page.
+Although some might argue that it can be repurposed to do whatever, but good luck first figuring that out, then writing rules for team and getting team on same page.

 - No user management or roles: You cannot define permissions granularly without being an Excel nerd.
 Even if you do, it’s simply not worth considering hours you’ll spend on development and maintenance.